Homingdung/numerical_analysis_py/README.md

 ## Introduction
 I choose to upload the python file for my CW in year 2, which including some main numerical methods for mathematical problems, like root-finding problem, linear system, interpolation, derivative of interpolation and ODE solver.

-Additionaly, I add two interesting problems from physics, ```orbitCalculatro.py``` and ```trinityExplosion.py```.
+Additionaly, I add two interesting problems from physics, with solutions by python, ```orbitCalculatro.py``` and ```trinityExplosion.py```.
 The below is the basic background information of these two physical problems

 ## Background

 ### Orbit for satellite

-According to the  Kepler's laws， the orbit is an ellipse with major axis $a$ and minor axis $b$, satisfying the formula:
+According to the  Kepler's laws, the orbit is an ellipse with major axis $a$ and minor axis $b$, satisfying the formula:

 $\frac{x^2}{a^2}+\frac{y^2}{b^2} = 1$